AgnostiqHQ/covalent/doc/source/getting_started/quick_start/index.rst

 .. card:: Dynamic Hardware Selection

-   Queue selection at runtime allows users to pick resources within a compute backend at runtime.
-This can be useful when dynamically deciding between hardware types.
+   Hardware selection at runtime allows users to pick resources within a compute backend at runtime.
+This can be useful when dynamically deciding to add hardware accelerators such as GPUs.

    .. code:: python

+      @ct.electron
       def get_problem_size():
           ...